JessicaJuliet/irish-gold-distillers/README.md

 The navbar is fully responsive and collapses down into a hamburger menu on smaller devices.
 It provides a short list of links to the key sections on the website.

 As the website is short and requires minimal scrolling, the navbar is not fixed to the top.
 Instead greater focus is given to providing the user with as much screen display as possible for its interactive elements.

+The navbar was not fixed to the top of the page as the webpage is short and requires minimal scrolling to reach its key functionality.
+Links were provided in the footer to ensure the user could easily access key links without scrolling back to the top of the webpage to access the navbar.

 > As a first-time visitor, I want to navigate through the website easily on a mobile and desktop device